 E. Health Insurance Premiums

-If a crafts worker, crafts worker supervisor, shop supervisor, or crafts operation manager chooses the health insurance offered by the UW System, that employee is required to pay the full cost of health insurance premiums as administered by the Department of Employee Trust Funds.
+If a crafts worker, crafts worker supervisor, shop supervisor, or crafts operation manager chooses the health insurance offered by the UW System, that employee is eligible for the employer share towards health insurance premiums (effective January 1, 2022) as administered by the Department of Employee Trust Funds.
 See Wis.
 Stat. § 40.05(4)(ah).
+Effective January 1, 2022, crafts workers are eligible for the opt-out incentive regardless of their health insurance enrollment in plan year 2015.
+Additionally crafts workers are eligible for the employer contribution to the health savings account if they enroll in a high-deductible health plan.

 F. Eligibility for Supplemental Health Insurance Conversion Credits (SHICC)